 Sometimes you have just too much going on.
 Especially if you are a highly sensitive person, there are times when you need to decrease your workload and increase your downtime.
 The goals, expectations and standards under which you operate may or may not fit your energy level, values, or the amount of support available.
 If it’s time to make adjustments, here are eight tips on pacing for the HSP, a potpourri of options, some for home, others for the workplace.In the past you may have promised a specific turn-around time at work or at home.
 Can the time-frame can be [...]

 If you’re an HSP frustrated with the lack of forward movement toward your goals, ask yourself which two priority goals are important for you right now.
-You can accomplish as much or more with less stress and fuss by using these goal-setting tips for the highly sensitive person.
+You can accomplish them with less stress and fuss by using these goal-setting tips for the highly sensitive person.

 If you’re a highly sensitive person, sometimes you may find yourself overwhelmed with a lengthy to-do list.
 How do you finish what you need to get done?
 Here are a few ideas that may work for you whether you are high or low in sensory-processing sensitivity.You may also discard one strategy when it becomes stale and use another.
 Color or images can help make your to-do list attractive enough to ever want to see it again.
 If that list is going on the bulletin board or frig, it needs print that is legible, even from a distance, like Cooper Black.You set [...]

-The highly sensitive child, if raised in a positive atmosphere, grows into an adult who, according to researcher Dr. Elaine Aron, may be “happier, healthier, and more socially skilled” than one who is not highly sensitive.
+The highly sensitive child, if raised in a positive atmosphere, grows into an adult who, according to researcher Dr. Elaine Aron, may be “happier, healthier, and more socially skilled” than others.
 Like orchids, they flourish when given good care.

 In this article: some, not all, orchid children are HSPs, putting sensitivity into perspective, and an important tip for parenting the orchid child.

 The orchid-dandelion hypothesis is very good news for the highly sensitive person (HSP).
-It recognizes that an inborn trait can be not just [...]
+It recognizes that an inborn trait can be not just detrimental in negative [...]

 As a sensitive child, you may have experienced great joy in the natural world—plants, pets, animals and babies of any species.
 You most likely also had the ability to feel more positive emotion than other, less sensitive children would have felt in the same circumstances.
 In your teen years and now in adulthood, you may benefit more than others would from an upgrade in circumstances.
 Here are several important research updates, with easy-to-understand definitions of the terms you may come across in other articles.